richard-katz/R_DMC/doc/README.txt

 routines to compute thermodynamic equilibrium and reactive equilibration in a multi-component compositional space:

-- R_DMC_USER_EX1.m
+- usr/R_DMC_USER_EX1.m
    Example user control routine set up to plot various phase diagram readings for hydrated and carbonated mantle melting.

-- R_DMC_USER_EX2.m
+- usr/R_DMC_USER_EX2.m
    Example user control routine set up to compute reactive equilibration for hydrated and carbonated mantle melting.

+- cal/R_DMC_CAL_JPET16_REF.m
+   Example calibration file for hydrated and carbonated mantle melting models in a four-component compositional space as used for reference models in "Effects of volatiles on melt production and reactive flow in the mantle", Tobias Keller & Richard F. Katz, (J Pet, 2016).

+- cal/R_DMC_CAL_JPET16_HiR.m
+   Example calibration file for hydrated and carbonated mantle melting models in a four-component compositional space as used for high-R calibration in "Effects of volatiles on melt production and reactive flow in the mantle", Tobias Keller & Richard F. Katz, (J Pet, 2016).

-- R_DMC_CAL_EX.m
+- cal/R_DMC_CAL_JPET16_LoR.m
-   Example calibration file for hydrated and carbonated mantle melting models in a four-component compositional space as used in "Effects of volatiles on melt production and reactive flow in the mantle", Tobias Keller & Richard F. Katz, (Journal, Year).
+   Example calibration file for hydrated and carbonated mantle melting models in a four-component compositional space as used for low-R calibration in "Effects of volatiles on melt production and reactive flow in the mantle", Tobias Keller & Richard F. Katz, (J Pet, 2016).

+- cal/R_DMC_CAL_MANTLE.m
+   Example calibration file for hydrated and carbonated basaltic mantle melting models in a six-component compositional space (for experimentation only, not published).

-- R_DMC_Equilibrium.m
+- src/R_DMC_Equilibrium.m
    Routine computing thermodynamic equilibrium in a multi-component compositional space defined in terms of P-dependent component melting points, and P.T-dependent component distribution